robcarver17/skipperman/docs/ideas.md

 - 'copy all' needs to have hard copy and soft copy
 - 'copy first day' as a hard copy; 'copy blanks' as a soft copy
 - volunteer report in event order, not natural order

-### Needed before CW2024

 - overwrite / fill copy options for patrol boats
-- add PB2 () to patrol boats rendering
-- exclude both copy buttons when one is superflous

 ### General required before handover to Jonny: